heridev/smsforall-rails-api/README.md

 I18n.t('dynamic_configuration', scope: 'page_size_configuration')
 ```

-In the previous example, the locales in spanish look like this:
+In the previous example, the locales in Spanish look like this:
 ```
 es:
   page_size_configuration: